 Give Your Pup Specially Designed Teething Bones

-Brands such as Nylabone sell specific bones made for teething puppies.
+Some brands sell specific bones made for teething puppies.
 These are appropriately sized for small, medium and large breeds.
 They also come in many flavors to help encourage your puppy to chew these tasty, chewy treats instead of your valuables.
-Theething bones also encourage healthy chewing habits and may help relieve pain.
+Teething bones also encourage healthy chewing habits and may help relieve pain.

 Place Teething Toys in the Freezer